gravicle/gravicle.github.io/_posts/2015-01-05-getting-started-with-a-jekyll-blog.markdown

 layout: post
 title: Fully Automated Jekyll Blog
 date: 2015-01-04 16:06:26.0
-summary: How to build a fully automated static blog with Jekyll.
+summary: How to build a fully automated static blog with Jekyll and few other nice utilities running on your Mac.
 ---

 **NOTE: I am hosting on Github Pages currently.
 However, this setup can be very painlessly applied towards a self hosted site as well.**